Dennis Rasmussen (baseball): Coaching career

 While he was rehabilitating his pulled hamstring, the Tampa Bay Devil Rays hired Rasmussen to be their pitching coach for the Butte Copper Kings for the 1996 season.
 They assigned him to coach for the Charleston RiverDogs in 1997.
 In 1998, he was hired by the Boston Red Sox to be the pitching coach for the Lowell Spinners.
 Rasmussen stepped away from coaching professional baseball to spend more time with his family.
-He continued to coach in Little League Baseball.
+In 2021, he resumed his coaching career with Bluefield Ridge Runners in the Appalachian League and later coached the Frederick Keys and Billings Mustangs.
+He continues to coach in Little League Baseball.

 Personal life

-Rasmussen's grandfather, Bill Brubaker, played in the major leagues.
-Rasmussen resides in Trenton, Michigan, with his wife Renee (née Hayden).
-He operates a Dairy Grille in Trenton and Charlevoix.
+Rasmussen's grandfather Bill Brubaker played in the major leagues with the Pittsburgh Pirates (1932–1940) and the Boston Braves (1943).
+Rasmussen resides in Trenton, Michigan, with his wife Renee (née Hayden) and son, Hayden.
+He is the father of four daughters, Ashley, Stephanie, Brynn and Michelle.
+He owns and operates Charlevoix Dairy Grille with his wife Renee in Charlevoix, Michigan.